Casey Newton: Platformer

 In 2020, Newton left to publish his own newsletter, Platformer, on Substack. with the paid subscription costing per month.
 Substack incentivized authors with advances, which Newton turned down, but accepted healthcare stipends.
 As of January 2024, Platformer had 170,000 subscribers to the free edition.
 In January 2024, Newton decided to move Platformer off Substack to Ghost, in response to Substack's policies and handling of pro-Nazi publications on its platform.

+Platformer initially focused on original reporting/scoops, news analysis and link roundups, but as of 2026 plans to focus more on original reporting to avoid competing with AI.

 Hard Fork

 In late 2022, Newton began a weekly technology news podcast for the New York Times, called Hard Fork, co-hosting with Kevin Roose.
-Roose, in 2021, praised Newton with having "opinions [that] hold sway among social media executives".
+In June 2026, Roose announced Hard Fork would end in August, and that he and Newton would "start a new show together, under our own shingle."

+Machine Gods

+The new project, a 'video-first' evolution of their previous show, was announced in September 2026 aiming to provide deeper and nuanced insights into artificial intelligence.
+He and Roose hoped a partnership with NPR would maintain the broader reach and public service achieved with New York Times, despite being an independent venture.
+Machine Gods Media has a presence on YouTube and other social media.
+Machine Gods is expected to debut on 19 October.

 Personal life

 Newton was born on June 19, 1980, and grew up in La Habra, California.
 He attended Sonora High School, where he served as a student board member and president of the debate club.
 He graduated from Northwestern University in 2002 with a Bachelor of Journalism.

 He is gay and lives in San Francisco.
+In February of 2026, he announced on Hard Fork that he is engaged and that his fiancé works for Anthropic.